Back to Blog

 Uptime

-Both platforms offer 99.9%+ uptime.
-No significant difference for most sites.
+Both platforms offer 99.9%+ uptime SLAs.
+No significant practical difference for most business sites.

 Scalability